twentyfive21/twentyfive21/README.md

-# Hello there 👋, I'm Tina!
+# Hello there, I'm Tina! 👋
 ---
 ## 🌱 I’m currently learning about Javascript, React, and Node.js!
 ---